 Is the provider financially regulated by the state?
 Not every state regulates CCRCs’ finances, but in some states, there may be specific financial conditions that communities are required to meet each year like certain cash reserves and possibly financial ratio requirements.
 State regulation does not ensure a community’s financial viability but it does add another means of oversight and consumer protection.

 Acceptable responses to most of these questions are a good indicator that the community you are considering has strong financials, but bear in mind that there can be good reasons for any one of these indicators to appear less than favorable at a particular point in time–perhaps the community just financed the construction of a new building, for example, so debt is a higher than it might normally be.

 Also, CCRCs that are less than eight years old should be judged differently than established communities.
 These start-ups may have negative equity as a result of the higher levels of debt required for development, but even a new community should have a comprehensive strategic and marketing plan and be on track to meet early occupancy goals.
 If management underestimates the amount of time they will need to fill the units, CCRCs are more likely to run out of money.

-To learn more about the fees and finances of CCRCs in your area, visit our free online community search tool.
+To learn more about the CCRCs in your area, visit our free online community search tool.